 The ultimate objective of each of the approaches described previously is to renew the core and critical systems so that all of the risks posed by those aging systems are mitigated, if not entirely eliminated.
 The less disruptive approaches save FSI companies from the steep challenges of a pure “rip and replace” approach, but they also may require further renewal efforts down the road.

 Not all technical debt is bad.
 There are times when it is incurred with the purpose of bringing a product to market or responding to an emerging opportunity or risk more quickly.
 For example, a company may make a conscious decision to take on debt for a specific business outcome, such as debugging known problems now, with an action plan to “pay it back later” after more thoughtful consideration is given to a design that accommodates future requirements.

 Picking and Executing a Strategy

-Core modernization requires thoughtful planning and disciplined execution.
+Core modernisation requires thoughtful planning and disciplined execution.
 It is also important to note that it very likely represents only a portion of the technical debt that most financial services firms must “pay down,” so planning should be done in that broader context.
-But core modernization is likely to be one of the most acute and stubborn forms of technical debt, so it requires particular attention.
+But core modernisation is likely to be one of the most acute and stubborn forms of technical debt, so it requires particular attention.
 With that in mind, here are some critical considerations.

 Create a Balance Sheet for Technical Debt

-Understand the Organization’s Goals and Risk Tolerance
+Understand the Organisation’s Goals and Risk Tolerance

 Educating Executive Leadership